IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 ~~~~
 {: #fig-record title='Packet Record' align="left"}

-The Packet Header length is 16 octets.
+The Packet Record begins with a 16 octet header, followed by data from
+the packet.

 The meaning of the fields in the Packet Record is: